Seasonal marketing: tricks for business success

-At Clever Ads we always talk about digital marketing as something to take into account while planning marketing strategies and ad campaigns.
+At Clever Ads we always talk about digital marketing as something you should take into account while planning marketing strategies and ad campaigns for your business.

-Especially throughout Q4 of every year, key dates follow each other and are opportunities that we have to take advantage of to spread the word about what we do and who we are (Rebranding) – and of course, to increase your sales!
+Especially throughout Q4 of every year, key dates follow each other and represent opportunities that we have to take advantage of to spread the word about what we do and who we are (make rebranding) – and of course, to increase your sales!

-Brands know very well that customers respond better to their marketing stimuli if they do so in a meaningful way.
-The “easiest” way to do this is through a model called “seasonal marketing,” which is nothing more than adjusting the budget, messages and strategies to the important seasons and dates or holidays that are presented in the year and capitalizing them.
+Brands know very well that customers respond better to their marketing stimuli if they have been planned with care and logic.
+The “easiest” way to do this is through a model called “seasonal marketing,” which is nothing more than adjusting the budget, messages and strategies to the important seasons and dates or holidays that are presented during the year and capitalizing them.

 While this may seem like a very obvious and relatively simple plan to implement, if not thought through strategically, it could turn out to be a waste of a budget that will not generate any profit.
 So what is the key to making the most of these special days?
 Develop a smart combination of content, timing and channels that generate greater engagement with the target audience.

-It’s as simple as that, if you do it well with the so-called Seasonal Marketing, you will increase (maybe a lot) your sales.
-Simple and understandable!
+It’s as simple as that, if you use well the so-called Seasonal Marketing, you will increase (maybe a lot) your sales.
+Simple and easy!

 Knowing this, it is very relevant that brands assume and respect the characteristics of each season in order to achieve their purposes and increase sales as much as possible.
 It is necessary to do it with a clear head!